-The 7.62x25mm Tokarev cartridge was developed in the 1930’s and produced in the Soviet Union to be used in pistols and submachine guns.
-The Tokarev TT-33 pistol was a very popular pistol chambered for this cartridge.
-The Soviet military used this firearm from its development until the mid-1960's.
-The PPSh-41 submachine gun is possibly the best known firearm chambered for the 7.62x25 Tokarev cartridge.
-The cartridge drew the world's attention, including several national militaries and several countries of the Warsaw Pact.
-For example, France and North Vietnam chambered submachine guns in 7.62x25 Tokarev.
+Developed in the 1930s, the 7.62x25mm Tokarev cartridge was produced in the Soviet Union for pistols like the popular Tokarev TT-33, used by the Soviet military from its development until the mid-1960s, and submachine guns like the PPSh-41, which is possibly the best-known firearm chambered for this cartridge.
+It drew the world's attention, including several national militaries and countries of the Warsaw Pact (for example, France and North Vietnam chambered submachine guns in 7.62x25 Tokarev).

-The 7.62 Tokarev, over its many years, has been manufactured in many varieties from lead ball to armor piercing and incendiary.
-This cartridge has seen action on many different missions that needed a small cartridge with excellent penetration.
-In the United States today, the 7.62x25mm Tokarev is usuallly found with Hollow Point or Full Metal Jacket bullets weighing 85 or 90 grains.
-Muzzle velocity can range between 1200 feet per second to slightly more than 1700 feet per second.
-The 7.62x25 cartridge has a reputation for excellent penetration - some tests have shown FMJ bullets penetrating as much as seventeen inches of ballistic gel.
-Other test results indicate that a 7.62 Tokarev round will penetrate class II ballistic vests as well as the U.S. PASGT helmet.
-Some shooters believe the performance of the 7.62x25mm is superior to modern 9mm cartridges.
+Over its many years, the 7.62 Tokarev has been manufactured in many varieties – from lead ball to armor piercing and incendiary – and has seen action on many different missions that needed a small cartridge with excellent penetration.
+In the United States today, the 7.62x25mm Tokarev is usuallly found with hollow point or full metal jacket bullets weighing 85 or 90 grains.
+Muzzle velocity can range between 1,200 feet per second to slightly more than 1,700 feet per second, giving it an excellent reputation for penetration.
+Some tests have shown FMJ bullets penetrating as much as 17 inches of ballistic gel, while other test results indicate that a 7.62 Tokarev round will penetrate level II ballistic vests as well as the U.S. PASGT helmet.
+This may be why some shooters believe the performance of the 7.62x25mm is superior to modern 9mm cartridges.

-In the United States, collectors are the biggest consumers of the 7.62x25mm, buying the cartridge to feed their Tokarev TT-33 and Czech CZ vz 52 pistols.
-The high velocity of the round and muzzle energy between 400 and 570 foot pounds makes the cartridge a valid option for personal protection.
+In the United States, collectors are the biggest consumers of the 7.62x25mm – buying the cartridge to feed their Tokarev TT-33 and Czech CZ vz 52 pistols.
+The high velocity of the round and muzzle energy between 400 and 570 foot pounds makes it a valid option for personal protection.